jnear/cs3110-data-privacy/projects.md

   - You can use any language or libraries you prefer, but a Python notebook will make grading easier
   - If your project is a critique of an existing system, no implementation is required (unless it helps support your conclusions)

+### Project Scope & Size

+Each person in your group should spend roughly 1 homework assignment worth of time on the final project (i.e. project size scales linearly with group size).
+The intent is for it to be possible to complete the project in roughly a week - it is not intended to be a large multi-week project.
+For graduate students, you should expect to spend roughly 1.5 homework assignments worth of time, to achieve a more ambitious project.

 ### Schedule & Grading

 The final project is worth 10% of your final grade.
 The schedule for final project deliverables, and the contribution of each one to the grade you receive for the final project, are as follows: